Ehsan-Nirjhar/Ehsan-Nirjhar.github.io/_pages/about.md

 Recent News
 ======
+- **[September 2023] I am going to Cambridge, MA, USA to attend ACII 2023 and present my doctoral consortium paper titled “Expression and Perception of Stress Through the Lens of Multimodal Signals: A Case Study in Interpersonal Communication Settings.”**
 - **[June 2023] My doctoral consortium paper based on my dissertation research has been accepted in [ACII 2023](https://acii-conf.net/2023/)**
 - **[May 2023] 1 paper (as 1st author) has been accepted at [Elsevier Smart Health Journal](https://www.sciencedirect.com/science/article/pii/S2352648323000429)**
 - [April 2023] I passed my preliminary exam and completed my dissertation proposal defense.
 Officially a Ph.D. candidate now!